30+ Years of Tradition

 The Kay Collins Memorial Mile

-Kay Collins was an avid, enthusiastic runner for over 20 years; competing in races from 5K’s to mini-marathons, and was an important friend to many Bluegrass Runners.
+Kay Collins an avid, enthusiastic runner for over 20 years who competed in races from 5K’s to mini-marathons, was an important friend to many Bluegrass Runners.
 Originally from Campbellsville, Kentucky, Kay graduated from Western Kentucky University with an undergraduate degree in teaching and a masters degree in reading.
 Kay passed away in her sleep in March 1996 from a brain aneurysm.
 A few years before her death, she started doing storytelling using stories about her life and the people who interacted with her.
 She developed an extensive collection of stories.
 As a teacher she introduced storytelling as a teaching technique for 4th graders.
 Kay is remembered as a witty, charming, endearing person who everyone instantly liked.